uber/openlr-go/README.md

 The OpenLR specification can be found at [OpenLR.org](http://www.openlr.org).

 Currently only supports **line** encoding to **binary** and go version 1.18+

-This project is open to contributions, and is released AS-IS.

 ## Usage